Always-Amulya7/Social-Assist-Agentic/README.md

   - Brand name & team email  as per your details
   - Reporting schedule (`lookback_hours`, etc.)

-- app.py is congigured with both online and offline workflow. comment out the required to start the workflow as per needs.
+- app.py is configured with both online and offline workflow. comment out the required to start the workflow as per needs.

 ---